freewilll/abridger/docsite/overview.rst

   Subject
     An extraction model has one or more subjects.
 A subject is a collection of tables and relations.
 See :ref:`subjects` for more information.
   Table
-    A subject has one or more table definitions.
-A table can either represent an extraction of all rows in the table, or filtered rows using a column and values list.
-A table can also be set as top-level and is applied to all subject extractions.
+    A subject has one or more tables.
+A table can either be an extraction of all rows in the table, or filtered rows using a column and list of values.
+A table can also be set as top-level and be applied to all subjects.
 See :ref:`tables` for more information.
   Relation
     A relation is a reference to a database foreign key.
-A relation is either outgoing or incoming from the perspective of a subject table.
-Relations can be made disabled or sticky.
+A relation is either `outgoing` or `incoming` from the perspective of a subject.
+Relations can be `disabled` or made `sticky`.
 See :ref:`relations` for more information.
   Default relations
     By default, any row found in a table in the extraction model is fetched in its entirety.
 This will pull in rows required to satisfy any foreign key constraints on the row's table.
-Rows in other tables referencing the source table aren't fetched.
+Rows in other tables referencing the source table aren't fetched by default.
 These defaults can be overridden.
 See :ref:`defaults` for more information.
   Not null columns
-    When populating the destination database or generating SQL, nullable columns can be treated as not-null so that they are included in the insert statements.
-This is useful in the case of check constraints.
+    When populating the destination database or generating SQL, nullable columns can be treated as not null so that they are included in the insert statements.
+This is useful if check constraints are used.
 See :ref:`not_null_columns` for more information.